nhl/link-move/README.md

 ## LinkETL

-LinkETL is a model-driven dynamically-configurable framework to acquire data from external sources and store it in a database.
+LinkETL is a model-driven dynamically-configurable framework to acquire data from external sources and save it in your application database.
 It can reuse your existing ORM mapping for the _target_ database, reducing configuration to just describing the _source_.
 It supports JDBC, LDAP, XML, CSV sources out of the box.

 It is an ideal tool for domain-driven application designs, allowing to connect multiple data models together in a flexible way that allows independent changes between sources and targets.